deephaven/deephaven-core/R/rdeephaven/README.md

 3. In the gdb session, start an R console with `(gdb) run`

 Both Valgrind and gdb debugging is done through a console, and is not interactive from an IDE.
 There may be a way to make RStudio play well with Valgrind or gdb, but that is beyond the scope of these instructions.

+### Enabling DEBUG level logging for gRPC and the C++ layer of the Deephaven R client

+The C++ component of the Deephaven R client uses the C++ implementation of gRPC to exchange messages with a Deephaven server. gRPC has an internal logging component that can be configured to log to stderr detail information about connection state and messages exchanged between client and server; the Deephaven R client also uses the same logging component to show client state information.
+This can be useful for debugging purposes.
+To enable detailed logging, set the environment variable `GRPC_VERVOSITY=DEBUG`

 ## High-level design overview